sjezewski/gogogo/readme.md

 - In the search bar, type : `gpkg` + `<tab>`
 - Now you'll have the extension's prompt
 - Type in a package name or path
+  - Optionally select one of the auto-completions in the list
 - Hit enter to navigate to that documentation page

 ### Todo ###